Mines Rescue Service: sharing a century of knowledge

 “Universities and colleges were no longer providing these courses; there had to be an alternative in place so the HSE set up competence groups.
-There are 57 job descriptions within an underground coal mine and we developed a national standard for each of these.
-Everything from a mineworker to the technical side; the mechanics, electricians, supervisor grades, right through to management.”
+There are 57 job descriptions within an underground coal mine and we developed a national standard for each of these--everything from a mineworker to the technical side.”

 Having built up a strong business alongside a well-developed range of expertise, MRSL is now also delivering its services to the oil, gas and marine industries.
 Furthermore, the prospect of growing substantially (and into new territory at that) prompted a rethink into how the company will grow in future.
 Watson explained: “Bear in mind that while this is an employee owned company, we have changed our approach and are now considering opportunities for investment, demonstrated by the creation of a wind renewable energy training facility at our site in Scotland.”

 During preparation for the privatization of British Coal, Mines Rescue identified that in its new format it would need to adhere to best practice standards in the form of the ISO 9001.
 This became a trend that has shaped MRSL both internally and externally.
 Since then, it has achieved both the ISO 14001 (for environmental management) and OHSAS 18001 (for health and safety management).

 Having been involved in the development of quality training systems for UK industries, the company was then able to use these standards to offer services internationally.
 Watson said: “We’ve been to South Africa, China, Ukraine, India and Russia.
 The Russian government is actually going to present us with an award for the work we have been doing on sharing best practice.”